Zephalon/pokedex/README.md

 Also you can:
 - Search for Pokémon by name
-- Adde Pokémon to favorites
+- Add Pokémon to favorites

 The interface is currently only available in german but can easily be modified.